-Plan Level and Asset Class Transition Portfolios (continued) IX.

-Purpose (continued)

-- 1. Terminate and fund external asset managers within the asset class; - 2.
-Rebalance of strategies and investment managers within an asset class; or, - 3.
-Raise or invest cash within the asset class.
+IX.
+Plar n Level and Asset Class Transition Portfolios (continued) Purpose (continued) Terminate and fund external asset managers within the asset class; Rebalance of strategies and investment managers within an asset class; or, Raise or invest cash within the asset class.
 Asset class transitions may be accomplished through the use of designated asset class transitions portfolios or through the use of ACCS.

-- C. Transition Portfolios shall be subject to additional oversight in order to: - 1.
-Establish a control structure to ensure and validate Transition Portfolio transactions are executed as intended; and, - 2.
-Confirm that the Transition Portfolios are used for a permitted purpose and in the manner set forth by this and other related Investment Policies.
+C. Transition Portfolios shall be subject to additional oversight in order to: Establish a control structure to ensure and validate Transition Portfolio transactions are executed as intended; and, Confirm that the Transition Portfolios are used for a permitted purpose and in the manner set forth by this and other related Investment Policies.
+Investment Approaches & Parameters All assets within the Transition Portfolios will be held by the CalPERS Custodian and all transactions will follow CalPERS established execution and settlement procedures.

-Investment Parameters

-All assets within the Transition Portfolios will be held by the CalPERS Approaches & Custodian and all transactions will follow CalPERS established execution and settlement procedures.